mpraski/cpga/README.md

 #### Overview

-The basic classes and definitions are found in common.(hpp|cpp) and /core/*.(hpp|cpp) files.

-Particular PGA models (and their cluster implementations) are defined in the `/models` directory.

-Commonly used genetic operators are defined in `/operators` directory.

-Exemplary genetic operators (for one-max and code fault detection problems) are defined in `/example` directory.
+A framework for designing, running and benchmarking genetic algorithms as actor systems.

 #### To-Do

 - [x] Add documentation for user-facing classes
 - [X] Add namespaces to separate packages
 - [X] Extract headers to a dedicated directory for including as a library
-- [ ] Provide CMake configuration for the library
+- [X] Provide CMake configuration for the library
-- [ ] Write unit tests (leverage CAF testing DSL for actor code)
+- [X] Write unit tests (leverage CAF testing DSL for actor code)
 - [ ] Provide benchmarks

 #### Example